XRPLF/xrpl-dev-portal/content/concept-transaction-cost.md

 # Transaction Cost #

-to protect the Ripple Consensus Ledger from being disrupted by spam and denial-of-service attacks, each transaction must destroy a small amount of [XRP](https://ripple.com/knowledge_center/math-based-currency-2/).
+To protect the Ripple Consensus Ledger from being disrupted by spam and denial-of-service attacks, each transaction must destroy a small amount of [XRP](https://ripple.com/knowledge_center/math-based-currency-2/).
 This _transaction cost_ is designed to increase along with the load on the network, making it very expensive to deliberately or inadvertently overload the network.

 Every transaction must [specify how much XRP to destroy](#specifying-the-transaction-cost) to pay the transaction cost.